joshgillies/hypercomponent/README.md

 }
 ```

+### `HyperComponent.prototype.render(node)`

+Renders a component returning it's rendered DOM tree.
+When the optional argument `node` is provided the contents of the target DOM node will be replaced by your rendered component.

 ### `HyperComponent.prototype.connectedCallback()`

 When assigned, the `connectedCallback` handler will be called once your component has been inserted into the DOM.